-Release of New Report on Technical Screening Criteria for EU Taxonomy
+New Release: Technical Screening Criteria for EU Taxonomy

-On 30 March 2022, the EU Platform on Sustainable Finance released a report with recommendations on technical screening criteria for the four remaining environmental objectives of the EU Taxonomy.
+On March 30th, 2022 the EU Platform on Sustainable Finance released a report with recommendations on technical screening criteria for the four remaining environmental objectives of the EU Taxonomy.
 This report is the culmination of over 15 months of work by the expert-led Technical Working Group (TWG).
-Its recommendations seek to supplement and extend the screening criteria of the EU Taxonomy Climate Delegated Act which entered into force on 1 January 2022.
+Its recommendations seek to supplement and extend the screening criteria of the EU Taxonomy Climate Delegated Act which entered into force on January 1st,2022.

 To help achieve the goals set out by the European Green Deal, this first delegated act covers sustainable activities and their screening criteria for climate change adaptation and climate change mitigation.
 These are the first two of six environmental objectives as defined in the Taxonomy Regulation (Art.
 3).

 The four remaining environmental objectives that complete the set covered under the EU Taxonomy are detailed in the newly released report:

 - the sustainable use and protection of water and marine resources;

 - the transition to a circular economy;

 - pollution prevention and control; and

 - the protection and restoration of biodiversity and ecosystems.